PragmaticFlow/NBomber.Docs/docs/nbomber/asserts_and_tresholds.md

 ## Thresholds

-Thresholds are the pass/fail criteria that you define for your test stats.
-NBomber provides detailed stats that should be used for defining thresholds.
+Thresholds are the pass/fail criteria that you define for your load test.
+NBomber provides detailed stats that should be used to define thresholds.
 For example, you can create thresholds for any combination of the following expectations:

 - 75% of requests have a response time below 200ms.
 - 99% of requests have a response time below 400ms.